 There are multiple mums groups in various cities that openly welcome single mummas and their brood.
 Single dads don’t have nearly the same network.
 Meetup.com currently lists 709 groups for single mums; single dads have just 454.
 That’s worldwide.
 A search of the site for ‘single parents’ brings up 1365 groups that welcome either but the “related topics” section fails to list Dads as a potential demographic of interest (it does, however, list mums).

 As a father, it can be hard on your mind, body, and soul to have to deal with things you shouldn’t, like prejudice at the park and side-glances when you have to pick up a sick toddler from daycare.
 However, you must learn to take care of your mental health in everything you do.
 The way we eat, drink, love, and cope with stress, depression, anxiety and sadness all play a big role in the state our mental health is in.
 Sometimes, it’s necessary to take a step back and ask yourself if you’re doing the right thing for you, and not the easiest thing.

 Regardless of your struggles, the fact that you’ve taken on this responsibility speaks louder than any words the naysayers may utter.
 You aren’t the first and certainly won’t be the last father to break the stigma of parenting.
-If you need more inspiration than what you find in the mirror, check out these 22 dads who spit on stereotypes and have shown the world that children don’t have to have a houseful of estrogen to thrive.
+If you need more inspiration than what you find in the mirror, take advice from Men’s Group, or check out these 22 dads who spit on stereotypes and have shown the world that children don’t have to have a houseful of estrogen to thrive.

 Daniel Sherwin is a single dad to two children and creator of dadsolo.com, a new website for single parents.